 In accordance with the Guidelines and the CNCG Committee's written charter, the CNCG Committee is responsible for identifying and recommending trustee candidates to our board of trustees for consideration as nominees to stand for election at our annual meetings of shareholders.
-Trustee candidates are recommended for nomination for election as trustees in accordance with the procedures set forth in the written charter of the CNCG Committee.
+Trustee candidates are recommended for nomination for election as trustees in accordance with the procedures set forth in the CNCG Committee's written charter.